 Guide to Safe Sunscreens & Toxic Ingredients

-Here is what you need to know about sunscreen and how toxic ingredients found in some sunscreens, could be causing health problems for you and your family.
-When it comes to protecting ourselves from UV radiation, it’s overwhelming.
-The struggle to differentiate fact and fiction has become routine every year as nobody is in agreement.
+Here is what you need to know about sunscreen and how toxic ingredients found in some sunscreens could be causing health problems for you and your family.
+When it comes to protecting ourselves from UV radiation, it can be overwhelming.
+The struggle to differentiate fact from fiction has become routine every year, as no one agrees.

-Sunscreen is a preventive measure to protect skin against the sun’s ultraviolet (UV) radiation.
-The two main types of ultraviolet radiation, UVA and UVB, damage the skin, cause premature aging and increase your risk of skin cancer.
-And these rays come in contact with your skin year-round, even when it’s cloudy or you’re indoors (some UV rays can penetrate through glass).
+Sunscreen is a preventive measure that protects the skin from the sun’s ultraviolet (UV) radiation.
+The two main types of ultraviolet radiation, UVA and UVB, damage the skin, cause premature aging, and increase your risk of skin cancer.
+And these rays come in contact with your skin year-round, even when it’s cloudy, or you’re indoors (some UV rays can penetrate through glass).

 But choosing a sunscreen isn’t as easy as grabbing any bottle from the shelf.
 Not all sun-protecting ingredients have the same benefits.
 Extra caution is required to avoid products with harmful chemicals and false advertising claims.